-While ComEd’s electricity price has been elevated since June 1, the Climate & Equitable Jobs Act (CEJA), historic clean energy legislation that Illinois adopted last year, is paying off for ComEd customers in the form of a monthly credit estimated to average about $18-$20 on electricity bills.
+ComEd’s electricity price has been elevated since June 1, 2022, but the Climate & Equitable Jobs Act (CEJA), historic clean energy legislation that Illinois adopted in 2021, has delivered more than $1 billion in credits on electricity bills.
 CUB is pleased Gov. J.B.
 Pritzker and a bipartisan group of legislators made sure this consumer protection was built into CEJA.

 How high is ComEd’s power price?

-ComEd’s supply rate rose 60 percent, to over 11 cents per kWh on June 1.
-As of Jan.
-1, 2023, it is 9.665 cents per kWh, which is about 24 percent higher than last January.
+ComEd’s supply rate has been elevated for about a year, by between 24 percent to 60 percent.
+Currently, the rate is 9.665 cents per kilowatt-hour (kWh).
 This rate includes the supply price and a transmission charge.
 ComEd does not profit off the price of electricity—they pass those costs onto customers with no markup.
 This rate is in effect through May 31, 2023.

-Energy prices across the globe are skyrocketing due to a number of factors, including the Russian invasion of Ukraine.* Market conditions could change, but the good news is for now the CEJA credit is mitigating the impact of this supply price spike.
+Energy prices across the globe have been skyrocketing due to a number of factors, including the Russian invasion of Ukraine.* The CEJA credit has given consumers some relief from this spike.

-*Quick explanation: Russia has been a major supplier of natural gas to Europe, but the war has disrupted that supply or at least made it uncertain, creating demand for more gas from the United States.
+*Quick explanation: Russia has been a major supplier of natural gas to Europe, but the war disrupted that supply, or at least made it uncertain, creating demand for more gas from the United States.
 That has helped raise prices in the United States.
 An extended period of high gas prices often leads to higher electricity prices, because gas is used to generate power.
-But there are a lot of reasons for the high gas prices.
+(Read more about the high gas prices.)

 How much is the CEJA credit?